-Healthcare provider level: Services providers engaged in this project have shown high buy-in with the model of care and have integrated the community-based model into their work.
+Healthcare provider level: Services providers engaged in this project have shown high levels of buy-in for the model of care and have integrated the community-based model into their work.

 System/policy level: The Ontario Government has developed and launched a similar model of service delivery in five additional community sites across Ontario.